abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-10-26-Two_Layer_Neural_Net.md

 ## <a name="Hyperparameter-tuning"></a> Hyperparameter Tuning

 As stated, we wish to optimize our network through hyper parameter tuning.
 By observation of Figure 6, the gap between the training accuracy and the validation accuracy remains low, which provides reassurance that we're not over fitting.
 However, we can better understand the affects of regularization strength on the model by fine tunning the regularization strength.
 Another hyperparameter to analyze is the learning rate.
 Large learning rates have the tendency to result in unstable training, causing the model to converge rapidly to a suboptimal solution.
 Small leaning rates on the other hand risk getting stuck and fail to train the network.
 Finally, we'll look at the total number of training iterations as well as how adjustments to the number of neurons in the hidden layer affect overall performance.
 Again, looking at Figure 6, the validation accuracy maintains an upward slope through training, suggesting that we simply haven't provided the network with enough iterations.
+Referencing source code made available by Miranda[^2] and Voss[^3], the final implementation for hyperparameter tuning is shown below.

 ![png](/assets/png/2lnn/output_19_0.png){:width="560px"}